Experience Italy from Venice to Sicily by train

 This morning we travel by Standard Class rail to Pompeii for a tour of this Roman city, whose residents were famously preserved by volcanic ash.
 On Day 12 we transfer to Salerno for a scenic railroad journey, followed by a ferry across to Sicily.

 On Day 13 we visit Mount Etna, Europe's largest volcano.
 With its striking lava fields reaching out almost to the sea, Etna is one of Sicily's most compelling sights.
-We travel firstly to Rifugio di Sapienza located at 1920 metres, and the highest point accessible by road.
+We travel firstly to Rifugio di Sapienza located at 1920 meters, and the highest point accessible by road.
 After time here exploring this almost other-worldly landscape, we continue to Adrano to join the Circumetnea train, traveling around the mountain's base, taking in the villages as well as the breathtaking scenery.
 (Day 11 – B, D; Day 12 – B, D; Day 13 – B, D)

 Days 14-15 - Taormina and return Home